Kristina01111000/Drws_site/README.md

 7/10
 - Look at the "Force From Email" setting enabled in the WP Mail SMTP plugin.
 It makes 4Eins.
 Emails come from a weird email, figure out why the institute emails aren’t working correctly
-- make the podcast page
-- Listen to podcasts and grade them (for 17th)
-- After, make a podcast page with them in the order from best to worst
 - Think about how to get him on more podcasts
 - Email Dr. W will connect to square, instruction page https://wpforms.com/docs/how-to-install-and-use-the-square-addon-with-wpforms/ -> waiting on him